 A couple of hundred yards/metres further north brings us to Lewisham Hospital, threatened with downgrading and privatisation.
 Tens of thousands of people have been involved in the campaign to save the hospital and in the broader campaign to stop the privatisation of the NHS.
-There will be a London-wide demonstration on Saturday 18th May, with hundreds or thousands of Lewisham residents participating.
 There have also been various direct action stunts about the Private Finance Initiative - more info at SaveLondonNHS.org.uk

 Two of Lewisham's fire stations are under threat from Boris Johnson - at Downham and at New Cross.
 We will be showing support for the Fire Brigades Union and the public campaign against the cuts as we pass Ladywell Fire Station.